 With variable-mu compression, we have the situation where the input signal is sent to the grid of the tube.
-As the input signal (AC) increases, so too is the negative bias (DC) that is sent to the grid.
+As the input signal (AC) increases, so too is the negative bias (DC) sent to the grid.
 This reduces the current at the tube’s grid, thereby attenuating/compressing the signal at the output.

 To understand why this happens, we must understand the feedback compressor design topology.
 Let’s begin with this simple signal flow diagram:

-So the audio signal flows to the tube (grid) and the tube applies some amount of gain to the signal.
+So the audio signal flows to the tube (grid), and the tube applies some amount of gain to the signal.
 The tube output is then fed back (this is a feedback compressor diagram) to its input.

 For more information on feedback and feed-forward compression, check out my article Feedback Vs. Feed-Forward Dynamic Range Compressors In Audio.